-Whenever a consultation (medical or surgical) is requested prior to surgery, a notation from the consultant, including relevant findings and reasons, will be entered in the patient's medical record.
+Whenever a consultation (medical or surgical) is requested prior to surgery, a notation from the consultant, including relevant findings and reasons, must be included in the patient's medical record.
 If a relevant consultation has not been communicated, surgery and anesthesia will not proceed, unless the attending physician states in writing that an emergency situation exists.